bheimbu/annoSnake/docs/source/databases.rst

 .. attention::

-  If you experience problems with slow download speeds for GTDB-TK, you may change the download url in the `download-db.sh` bash script that GTDB-TK uses to download the latest database.
+  If you experience problems with slow download speeds for **GTDB-TK**, you may change the download url in the `download-db.sh` bash script that GTDB-TK uses to download the latest database.
 Before you can do this, a conda environment (based on *./rules/envs/gtdbtk.yaml*) has to be created by annoSnake.
-Look for
+Look for following part in the DAG of jobs

   .. code::